sglossary

 C' = g(a,b,c) : g(b,a,c) : f(c,a,b).

 Then A'B'C' is the (f,g)-central triangle of type 2.
 A central triangle of type 2 is any triangle A'B'C' for some choice of center function f and function g as described.
+Note that the coordinates in the definitions can be read as barycentrics without changing the classes of triangles called central, central of type 1, and central of type 2.

 Examples: ABC, the medial, orthic, excentral, anticomplementary, and tangential triangles are central of type 1; in fact, if X is a center, then the cevian and anticevian triangles of X are central of type 1.
-Any pedal triangle that is not also a cevian triangle is a central triangle of type 2.
+The pedal triangle of X is of type 2 if the triangle is not also a cevian triangle.

 u(- qru + rpv + pqw) : v(qru - rpv + pqw) : w(qru + rpv - pqw),